slamora/brackets-wiki/JavaScript-Code-Hints.md

 # The Rework

-These are the goals for the rework:
+These were the goals I had going in to the rework investigation, with most important on top:

 1. Better stability
 2. Better performance